Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: Problem Formulation

-The {\em correction} requirement of $\mathsf{TPKE}$ is obvious, which is any $t$ honest parties can cooperate to decrypt a ciphertext $c$ to get the corresponding plaintext $m$, as long as $c$ is produced by an honest party through encrypting $m$.
-Informally speaking, we expect an established $(t, n)$-$\mathsf{TPKE}$ scheme to be {\em robust} and {\em IND-CCA secure} (see \cite{shoup1998securing, boneh2006chosen} for rigor definitions).

-{\bf Threshold common-coin scheme ($\coin$).} A $(t, n)$-threshold common-coin scheme $\coin[\id]$ \cite{cachin00} is a protocol joined by $n$ parties and satisfies the following properties : \begin{itemize} \item {\em Agreement}.
-If $t$ parties invoke $\coin[\id]. \getcoin()$, then all honest parties that active $\coin[\id]. \getcoin()$ eventually receive a common value $r \in \{0,1\} $. \item {\em Unpredictability}.
-The value $r \leftarrow \coin[\id].\getcoin()$ cannot be predicated by P.P.T. adversary (who can statically corrupt up to $t-1$ parties) except with negligible advantage, until one honest party calls $\coin[\id]. \getcoin()$. \end{itemize}

-{\bf Provable reliable broadcast ($\prbc$).} A protocol among a set of $n$ parties with a designated sender, a boolean function $\prbc.\Verify$, and identification $\id$ is said to be $\prbc$, if it satisfies the hereafter properties (in presence of $f$ static corrupted Byzantine parties) except with negligible probability:
+\begin{definition} {\bf Strong Provable reliable broadcast ($\prbc$)} with a designated sender, a predicate $\prbc.\Verify$ and an identifier $\id$ is a broadcast that satisfies the next properties (in presence of $f$ corruptions) except with negligible probability: